shahneilp/SPRING2020TIDYVERSE/README.md

 ### ggplot2::geom_polygon:
 Author: Adam Gersowitz

-This vignette looks at varisous ways to display visual data using ggplot2
+This vignette looks at varisous ways to display visual data using ggplot2 and specifically geom_polygon.

 This can be very useful when trying to convey information that has a physical correlation to people who aren't data scientists.
 For example population data on a map based on county or a blueprint of a building that shows where certain problems are occurring with certain tenants.